bihagkashikar/my-gcp-utils/bigquery-utils/bq_schema_datatype_generator/README.md

 ### DATE Type Handling

-By default, the schema generator service library uses a fix date format to determine whether the column is DATE type or not
+By default, the schema data type generator service library uses a fix date format to determine whether the column is DATE type or not
 ```
 The fix format is yyyy-[m]m-[d]d
 ```